campbell-15/ReactBakery/README.md

 # React Bakeries

-This Project was built using Reactjs
+This Project was built using Reactjs and Tailwind CSS

 ## Live Deployment